-With its own original films, as well as movies it has licensed over the years, there is something here for everyone.
+With its own original films and movies that it has licensed over the years, there is something here for everyone.

 While browsing the movies available, there are hit dramas from names like David Fincher, Ron Howard, P.T.
 Anderson, and many more, with several award-winning films to choose from.

 There are war dramas, political dramas, romantic dramas, and crime dramas, so no matter what you are looking for, it is almost assured that Netflix has what you want.

 Updated on January 1: Every month, Netflix deletes movies from its streaming service when contracts expire, and November 2020 was no different.

 The good news is that Netflix also had plenty of great drama movies to replace them.
 Here is our updated list of the best drama movies available on Netflix.
 Once you finish with this list, here are more new drama movies on Netflix: Gran Torino, Hunt for the Wilderpeople, Stranger Than Fiction, Hillbilly Elegy, The Midnight Sky, Ma Rainey’s Black Bottom, Chef, and The Grizzlies.

 In 2006, Martin Scorsese won an Oscar for his remake of the Hong Kong film Infernal Affairs, which he renamed The Departed.